Adrija-G/Ice-CreamParlor/README.md

 - 💻 Enjoy the convenience of an easy-to-use command-line interface.

 ## Usage
-1. Clone the Bianco Ice Cream Parlor repository.
+1. Clone the Bianca Ice Cream Parlor repository.
 2. Run the program using PHP in your terminal.
 3. Follow the on-screen instructions to place an order or serve orders.
-4. Have a sweet time at Bianco Ice Cream Parlor!
+4. Have a sweet time at Bianca Ice Cream Parlor!

 ## 🍦 Ice Cream Types
 1. Sundae